maloymanna/maloymanna.github.io/content/post/2015-02-04-a-gentle-introduction-to-machine-learning.md

 - supervised learning
 ---

-<font color="blue">Machine Learning</font> is a big part of big data and data science.
+{{< blue-text >}}Machine Learning{{< /blue-text >}} is a big part of big data and data science.
 A subset of artificial intelligence - a branch of science notorious for requiring advanced knowledge of mathematics.
 In practice though, most data scientists don't try to build a [Chappie](http://youtu.be/l6bmTNadhJE)  and there are simpler, practical ways to get started with machine learning.

 ![Gmail Priority Inbox](/post/selection_002.png?w=300)